 With an attendance of 35 or so during the early years the decision was made to build a building.
 Property was secured on Norris Freeway and $100,000 in bonds was issued to finance that initial building.

 Developers wanted the church property as part of the development of the Crossroads Plaza Shopping Center.
 They bought the property at a price allowing the church to retire the bond debt and purchase/build a facility at 4131 East Emory Road (currently the site of a Mynatt Funeral Home).

 Because of the development of the shopping center, the congregation has had the freedom to aggressively support missions and benevolence work through the years.

 With continued growth, a larger facility was needed.
 An opportunity arose when Salem Baptist Church built a new facility.
-The church was able to sell the property at 4131 East Emory Road and use the proceeds to obtain our current site at 4805 Fort Sumter Road.
-The facility and property provide room for future growth.
+The church was able to sell the property at 4131 East Emory Road and use the proceeds to obtain the site at 4805 Fort Sumter Road.